 To change your own motorcycle tires, in addition to the tools for getting the wheels on/off your motorcycle, you’ll need four things:

 Harbor Freight item #60810, Motorcycle Tire Changer Attachment.

 One MojoLever.
 You buy items #1 and #2 from Harbor Freight (see above links), and the MojoLever from me.

 A static wheel balancer.
 I strongly recommend something from Marc Parnes.

 Note that if you have the Mojolever, you do not need traditional tire levers (“spoons”) at all.

 The Harbor Freight changer comes with its own tire lever, but it’s virtually impossible to use, guaranteed to scratch/gouge your rims, and will leave bright red powdercoat behind.
 This is in fact the reason that the Mojolever exists: it works beautifully, and when used properly it will not scratch your rims.
 If you want to read more about it, click here for a Google search of discussions about the Mojolever.

 I am also offering wheel-balancing weights for a small additional cost.
-These are adhesive-backed ¼-ounce squares of lead, 6 strips of 12:
+These are adhesive-backed ¼-ounce squares of polyester-coated steel, 6 strips of 12: